UFC Fight Night: Cejudo vs. Dillashaw: Predictions & Analysis

 A few statistical edges stand out.
 Rencountre throws significantly more leather — a 1.1 sig. strike per minute gap.
 Stewart is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Stewart has tighter striking defense, making opponents miss more often.

-**The Pick: Kyle Stewart over Chance Rencountre.** The model gives Stewart a slight nod at 64% — this could easily go either way.
-The market implies 39% for Rencountre, but our model sees only 36%.
-That 3-point gap favoring Stewart is worth watching.
+The Pick: Kyle Stewart over Chance Rencountre.
+The model gives Stewart a slight nod at 62% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Methodology